 In 1972, BLMC bought the company and with hot-shot MD, Geoffrey Robinson at the helm, the 90/120L was conceived.
-Based on the floorpan and mechanical components of the existing Mini, and therefore of similar dimensions; the Bertone designed hatchback was launched at the Turin motor show in 1974 and it was exactly what the European market wanted.
+Based upon the floorpan and mechanical components of the existing Mini, and therefore of similar dimensions, the Bertone designed hatchback was launched at the Turin motor show in 1974 and it would prove to be exactly what the European market wanted.

 It remains uncertain as to whether BLMC had any serious intent to import or build the 90/120L under licence, but it certainly would have shaken up a few entrenched souls at Longbridge.
 However, just as the car was receiving its first public airing, the tottering BLMC empire collapsed and in the carnage that followed, Innocenti was sold off and the little Bertone-bodied hatchback never made it to the UK.
 It would remain a pleasant if poignant sight for continental travellers, right up to the car’s demise in 1993, after a 19-year lifespan.

 Having established that soft forms and small dimensions often produce cute cars, where does that leave the squared-off Innocenti?
 Despite being somewhat of the school of sharp folds and delineated creases, Bertone’s styling manages to skirt a deft path by appearing substantial and solid, yet light, compact and planted.
 The key here is stance, proportion and tension, all of which are excellently judged.
 The look is modish and functional, yet friendly and with its four-square stance, assertive.